surniaulula/wpsso/readme.txt

 = 4.23.1-dev.1 =

-(2019/02/13) Added support for the https://health-lifesci.schema.org/MedicineSystem type and sub-types:
+(2019/02/13) Added support for the https://health-lifesci.schema.org/MedicineSystem type and its sub-types.

 = 4.23.0 =